dmd-program/dmd-100-sp18/projects/open_design/develop_instructions.md

 This project asks you to do something that has elements of novelty, to be resourceful, and to be produce a a modular system of parts.
 To check that you are on track before submitting, it may help to ask yourself the following questions:

-1. Is my project's core idea ambitious enough?
+1. Is my project's core idea ambitious enough, or too ambitious?
-2. Does it do something that no one else has quite done before?
+2. Does it do something that no one else has quite done before in the same way?
 3. Does it satisfy the project's reconfigurable modular system and kit of parts requirements?
+4. Can the documentation photos be better quality?
+(I.g. - We shouldn't be able to see your living room or kitchen in the background)
-4. Can the photos be better quality, and is the instructions document properly formatted and readable?
+5. Is the instructions document properly formatted and readable?

 ## Document requirements